mean00/arduino-cmake/README.rst

-This is in-progress work to use the *VERY* nice arduino-cmake project to support STM32 based board.
+This is in-progress work so that the *VERY* nice arduino-cmake project supports STM32 based board.
+(it's easy to extend to others)

 Installation :

 - Install a toolchain.
 Simplest is to use the arduino ide and install either SAM Board (32 bits ARM Cortex M3) or or STM32 cores by ST
 .
 The ST one is significantly more recent.
 Write down the path to the arm-none-eabi-gcc and friends